 How to see Paris from the river: Take the Batobus.
 You buy a ticket that is good for the whole day and can get on and off at any of the stops.
 This is more fun than taking a regular river tour, where you are stuck on the boat until the end.
 And you can get off to have a decent lunch wherever you like.

 How to see Paris from the Canal St-Martin: Two companies offer trips – Canauxrama and Paris Canal.
 We recommend Paris Canal.
 The trip starts near the Musée d’Orsay at 9:30 a.m. and ends two and a half hours later in the huge Bassin de la Villette in the northern part of the city.
 You have to reserve in advance.

 Where to buy anything you forgot to bring: Monoprix has stores throughout the city, including some all-food stores called Monop’.
 We’ve bought clothing, food, gifts, toiletries, extra suitcases… you name it, there.
 It’s inexpensive, and a fun place to browse.
 Another favourite is the BHV (Bazar de l’Hotel de Ville) on the rue de Rivoli, near the Hotel de Ville (City Hall).
 The kitchenwares department is heaven for foodies, Norman loves the basement hardware section, and the stationery department offers gifts galore.

 Where to get a good view of the city for free: The department stores on the right bank, Galeries Lafayette and Printemps, have roof decks where you get a splendid view of the city.
 Although they offer rooftop cafés too, you don’t have to buy food there to enjoy the view.
 You can also go to the Centre Georges Pompidou and say you are going to the bar called Georges.
 The elevator to Georges is separate from the regular entrance and you can enjoy the view without entering the restaurant.
 The restaurant interior is quite eye-popping, though, and not a bad place to have a glass of wine (we’ve never eaten there).
-Finally, the Montparnasse Tower Observation Deck offers a splendid view over the Left Bank.
+Finally, the Montparnasse Tower Observation Deck offers a splendid view over the Left Bank, but it is not free.